Updated with some price changes and new lab-test results. This review was originally published Sept. 27, 2018.

 The more-expensive McAfee products include new identity-protection features and parental controls.
 (Parental controls no longer come with the midrange McAfee Internet Security.)

 Yet, none of the products includes a hardened web browser, a virtual keyboard or dedicated webcam protection — useful security features that have become commonplace in other brands.
-If you want those, check out rival products from Bitdefender and Kaspersky.
+If you want those, check out rival products from Bitdefender and Kaspersky, our top choices for best Windows antivirus software.

 With five different consumer antivirus products, McAfee's security programs can satisfy many different types of users, from those wanting basic protection for a single system to large families who want all possible features.
 There are trial versions for each program but no free options.